-At the same time, the DBE also applies a bandpass gain equalization correction, with coefficients received from calibration tables via M&C.
+At the same time, the DBE also applies a bandpass gain equalization correction using a FIR filter, with coefficients received from calibration tables via M&C.

 The DBE performs a frequency shift operation to (a) coarsely remove the per-antenna LO offset and (b) tune the sub-band's frequency range to align across antennas to minimize correlation losses.